-My research involves a variety of emerging infectious diseases in animal and human populations, with a constant focus on the development of mathematical models to characterise their epidemiology and to evaluate control strategies.
+My research involves emerging infectious diseases and focuses on the development of mathematical models to characterise their epidemiology and to evaluate control strategies.

 et al., 2018, Refined efficacy estimates of the Sanofi Pasteur dengue vaccine CYD-TDV using machine learning, Nature Communications, Vol:9, ISSN:2041-1723